Universal Access to Clean Water for Tribal Communities

 Over the last century, the U.S. federal government’s investment in modern water and sanitation systems largely bypassed Native communities.

-The pandemic has provided a stark reminder that access to clean water is a matter of life or death.
+The COVID-19 pandemic provided a stark reminder that access to clean water is a matter of life or death.

-Widespread lack of access to running water on Indian reservations has left Native communities more vulnerable to COVID-19.
+Widespread lack of access to running water on Indian reservations has left Native communities more vulnerable to respiratory and skin infections and lung disease, as well as other acute and long-term viral illnesses and health risks